CoFH/cofh.github.io/docs/fluid-transposer/index.md

 A fluid transposer can automatically transfer items and fluids out of any sides that directly correspond to its output slot/tank.
 This is called auto-output.
 It can also transfer items from adjacent inventories into any sides that directly correspond to its input slot.
 This is called auto-input.
-Auto-output for items and auto-input occurs whenever the machine finishes processing an item, or every 32 ticks (1.6 seconds) if the machine is inactive.
-Auto-output for fluids occurs whenever there is a fluid in the output tank.
+Auto-output and auto-input occur whenever the machine finishes processing an item, or every 32 ticks (1.6 seconds) if the machine is inactive.

-A basic fluid transposer can automatically transfer up to 16 items at a time, and can automatically output fluids at a maximum rate of 1,000 mB/t.
+A basic fluid transposer can automatically transfer up to 16 items and up to 1,000 mB of fluid at a time.
 These amounts can be increased by upgrading the machine to a higher [tier](#tiers).

 Which sides correspond to which slots/tanks and whether auto-output and auto-input are enabled can be configured using the Configuration tab in the